Automatic continuity of abstract homomorphisms between locally compact and Polish groups: Introduction

 \textbf{Uniqueness of group topologies.} {\em A $\mathbfcal K$-rigid topological group $G$ for an almost Polish class $\mathbfcal K$ has a unique group topology in that class $\mathbfcal K$.
 In particular, every abstract group automorphism of $G$ is a homeomorphism.}

 Before we formulate our first rigidity result we need to recall that a simple real Lie algebra $\mathfrak g$ is called \emph{absolutely simple} if its complexification $\mathfrak g\otimes_{\mathbb R}\mathbb C$ is a simple complex Lie algebra.
 The simple real Lie algebras which are not absolutely simple are precisely the complex simple Lie algebras, viewed as real Lie algebras.
+For example, the real Lie algebra $\mathfrak{so}_{1,3}\RR$ is not absolutely simple, because it is isomorphic as a real Lie algebra to~$\mathfrak{sl}_2\CC$.

 \textbf{Theorem A.} {\em A Lie group $G$ is rigid within every almost Polish class $\mathbfcal K$ containing it, provided it satisfies the following conditions: \begin{enumerate}[\rm(1)] \item The center $\operatorname{Cen}(G^\circ)$ of its identity component is finite. \item Its Lie algebra $\operatorname{Lie}(G)$ is a direct sum of absolutely simple ideals. \end{enumerate} }